bomonike/bomonike.github.io/dns-ip-firewalls.md

 {% include l18n.html %}
 {% include _toc.html %}

+<a name="flowchart"></a>

+## Diagram summary

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1755882552/dns-ip-firewalls-1080x329_d0bmb8.png"><img alt="dns-ip-firewalls-1080x329.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1755882552/dns-ip-firewalls-1080x329_d0bmb8.png" /></a>

-1. When on an <strong>internet browser</strong> app, we type a
+When on an <strong>internet browser</strong> app, we type a
-1. <strong>domain name</strong>, such as <strong>mit.edu</strong>.
+<strong>domain name</strong> such as <strong>mit.edu</strong>,
-1. Behind the scenes, apps look up a kind of "phone number" the internet uses to find the web page the
+behind the scenes, apps look up a kind of "phone number" the internet uses to find the web server's
-1. <strong>IP addresses</strong> for the domain name.
+<strong>IP addresses</strong> for the domain name.

-1. To take a deeper look, let's use a Linux CLI (Command Line Interface) <strong>Terminal</strong> to use the <a href="#nslookup">nslookup</a> or <a href="#dig">dig</a> command to a
+To take a deeper look, let's use a Linux CLI (Command Line Interface) <strong>Terminal</strong> to use the <a href="#nslookup">nslookup</a> or <a href="#dig">dig</a> command to a
-1. <a href="#PublicDNS">public DNS service</a> to look up where the domain's
+<a href="#PublicDNS">public DNS service</a> to look up where the domain's
-1. <strong>web servers</strong> were created with
+<strong>web servers</strong> were created with
-1. assigned <strong>IP addresses</strong>.
+assigned <strong>IP addresses</strong>.
-1. Such associations are registered by the domain owners within the <strong>Domain Name System registrars</strong> (such as GoDaddy).
+Such associations are registered by the domain owners within the <strong>Domain Name System registrars</strong> (such as GoDaddy).

 BTW, there are two types of IP addresses registered:

-1. DNS was created in 1987 with "<strong>type A</strong>" records defining IPv4 addresses of 32-bits common to electronics at the time.
+* DNS was created in 1987 with "<strong>type A</strong>" records defining IPv4 addresses of 32-bits common to electronics at the time.
-1. In 1995, processsing of AAAA type <a href="#IPv6">IPv6</a> was added to handle binary addresses up to 128-bit (16 byte).
+* In 1995, processsing of AAAA type <a href="#IPv6">IPv6</a> was added to handle binary addresses up to 128-bit (16 byte).

-1. DNS Registrars <strong>propagate</strong> these DNS records into
+DNS Registrars <strong>propagate</strong> these DNS records into
-1. <strong>Authoritative Name Servers</strong> around the world answering DNS queries.
+<strong>Authoritative Name Servers</strong> around the world answering DNS queries.
-1. Because almost every request through the interet involves DNS, DNS servers are arranged in a hierarchy to accomodate the load.
-Access goes through a <strong>Recursive DNS</strong> workflow that
-1. begins by reaching the server handling the <strong>TLD (Top-level Domain)</strong> at the end of each domain name, such as ".com", ".edu", etc.
+Because almost every request through the interet involves DNS, DNS servers are arranged in a hierarchy to accomodate the load.
+Access goes through a <strong>Recursive DNS</strong> workflow that begins by reaching the server handling the <strong>TLD (Top-level Domain)</strong> at the end of each domain name, such as ".com", ".edu", etc.
-1. Each TLD DNS server has an index to Authoritative names for its TLD.
+Each TLD DNS server has an index to Authoritative names for its TLD.

-1. On an <strong>internet browser</strong> (such as Google Chrome or Firefox) or other app,
-1. Requests for retrieving website content through your local <strong>router</strong> and
-1. the <strong>public internet</strong> (Data Link layer) using
+On an <strong>internet browser</strong> (such as Google Chrome or Firefox) or other app, Requests for retrieving website content through your local <strong>router</strong> and the <strong>public internet</strong> (Data Link layer) using
-1. <strong>IPv4 address</strong> are routed using the <a target="_blank" href="https://en.wikipedia.org/wiki/Address_Resolution_Protocol">ARP (Address Resolution Protocol)</a>.
+<strong>IPv4 address</strong> are routed using the <a target="_blank" href="https://en.wikipedia.org/wiki/Address_Resolution_Protocol">ARP (Address Resolution Protocol)</a>.
-1. <strong>IPv6</strong> requests are routed using the <a target="_blank" href="https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol">NDP (Neighbor Discovery Protocol)</a>.
+<strong>IPv6</strong> requests are routed using the <a target="_blank" href="https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol">NDP (Neighbor Discovery Protocol)</a>.

-   Because most enterprises use just a couple of DNS servers, they can be vulerable to <strong>volumetric attacks</strong> where large amounts of malicious traffic can prevent users from finding the website.
+&nbsp; &nbsp; &nbsp; Because most enterprises use just a couple of DNS servers, they can be vulerable to <strong>volumetric attacks</strong> where large amounts of malicious traffic can prevent users from finding the website.

-1. Most consumers are asked to configure their machine's <strong>default local DNS reslover</strong> to
-1. use the public DNS server provided or controlled by their Internet Service Provider (ISP) (such as ATT, TMobile, Verizon, etc.).
+Most consumers are asked to configure their machine's <strong>default local DNS reslover</strong> to use the public DNS server provided or controlled by their Internet Service Provider (ISP) (such as ATT, TMobile, Verizon, etc.).
-1. That enables them to make money from <strong>selling logs</strong> of your traffic details for profit.
+That enables them to make money from <strong>selling logs</strong> of your traffic details for profit.

-1. So I configure my System Settings to use the DNS server at <strong>9.9.9.9</strong>.
+So I configure my System Settings to use the DNS server at <strong>9.9.9.9</strong>.
-1. That's <strong>Quad9</strong>, created and run by the UK's Scotland Yard, who
-1. put <strong>malicious</strong> websites they know about on their own
+That's <strong>Quad9</strong>, created and run by the UK's Scotland Yard, who put <strong>malicious</strong> websites they know about on their own
-1. <strong>blocklists</strong> of sites they don't serve to their users.
+<strong>blocklists</strong> of sites they don't serve to their users.
 So by configuring Quad9 as your local DNS, you get some protection from a few criminal websites.
-1. But many want to block the millions of malicious or serve annoying ads listed in <strong>public blocklists</strong> collected by others.
+But many want to block the millions of malicious or serve annoying ads listed in <strong>public blocklists</strong> collected by others.
-1. You can also maintain your own <strong>private blocklist</strong> for parental control.
+You can also maintain your own <strong>private blocklist</strong> for parental control.

-   Here is how you do that.
+&nbsp; &nbsp; &nbsp; Here is how you do that.

-1. An add-in such as <a target="_blank" href="https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/">ublock</a> (by Raymond Hill) can be installed on Firefox browsers to block ads based on its own private blocklist.
+An add-in such as <a target="_blank" href="https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/">ublock</a> (by Raymond Hill) can be installed on Firefox browsers to block ads based on its own private blocklist.
 But each browser and app has its own add-in.
-1. But we need protection on all apps. looking up all <strong>host name</strong> lookups.
+But we need protection on all apps. looking up all <strong>host name</strong> lookups.

-1. We need to get away from the typical <strong>default configuration</strong> of a <strong>local DNS server</strong> using sketchy public DNS services.
+We need to get away from the typical <strong>default configuration</strong> of a <strong>local DNS server</strong> using sketchy public DNS services.

-1. To enable your machine to filter based on blocklists, your router and System Settings needs to be changed from depending on the local <strong>DHCP</strong> service to specify
+To enable your machine to filter based on blocklists, your router and System Settings needs to be changed from depending on the local <strong>DHCP</strong> service to specify
-1. the <strong>static</strong> IP address to the local redundant
+the <strong>static</strong> IP address to the local redundant
-1. <strong>PiHole hardware</strong> you build and install on your network to <strong>filter</strong> traffic.
+<strong>PiHole hardware</strong> you build and install on your network to <strong>filter</strong> traffic.

-1. Blacklists need <strong>update</strong> over time.
+Blacklists need <strong>update</strong> over time.
-1. That can be automatically done using the <strong>"gravity"</strong> utility.
+That can be automatically done using the <strong>"gravity"</strong> utility.
-1. You can also override specific domains by editing your <strong>custom allowlist</strong>.
+You can also override specific domains by editing your <strong>custom allowlist</strong>.

-1. Instead of using sketchy public DNS services to do the TLD and Authorative lookups,
-1. unfiltered traffic is passed to a <strong>local Recursive DNS service called "unbound"</strong>
-1. This customization enables you to use <strong>DNSSEC</strong> protocols to encrypt traffic to make them more difficult to hack.
+Instead of using sketchy public DNS services to do the TLD and Authorative lookups, unfiltered traffic is passed to a <strong>local Recursive DNS service called "unbound"</strong> This customization enables you to use <strong>DNSSEC</strong> protocols to encrypt traffic to make them more difficult to hack.

-1. The unbound service needs to be invoked automatically upon <strong>reboot</strong>, and be controlled by a
+The unbound service needs to be invoked automatically upon <strong>reboot</strong>, and be controlled by a
-1. <strong>automation CLI script</strong> that installs Python and other services such as <strong>DoH</strong> (DNS over HTTPS) protocol for better privacy by encrypting communications.
+<strong>automation CLI script</strong> that installs Python and other services such as <strong>DoH</strong> (DNS over HTTPS) protocol for better privacy by encrypting communications.

-1. To use your custom private blocklists <strong>while traveling</strong>, install a
+To use your custom private blocklists <strong>while traveling</strong>, install a
-1. <strong>self-hosted VPN</strong>.
+<strong>self-hosted VPN</strong>.

+Click links in the text above for more geeky details below.

 <hr />